HERE’S THE FACT:

 THE NUMBER OF SMOKERS WORLDWIDE IS PREDICTED TO REMAIN ABOVE 1BN UNTIL AT LEAST 2025

-The harm caused by smoking cigarettes is well known, but over one billion people still smoke—and that number isn’t expected to change significantly by 2025, according to WHO estimates.
+The harm caused by smoking cigarettes is well known, but over one billion people still smoke—and that number isn’t expected to change significantly by 2025, according to WHO estimates.i

-WHY IS PHILIP MORRIS INVESTEMENTS B.V.
-JORDAN CO.
-DOING THIS?
+WHY IS PHILIP MORRIS MANAGEMENT SERVICES (MIDDLE EAST) LIMITED - LEBANON BRANCH DOING THIS?

 Smokers understand that smoking is harmful.
 But too few smokers understand that the main problem with cigarette smoking is the smoke itself.
 Where there is no burning, smoke is not produced.
 Therefore, whilst not risk-free, science-backed smoke-free alternatives have the potential to significantly reduce exposure to harmful chemicals compared to cigarettes.

-ii The Philip Morris International online survey was conducted by Povaddo from December 8 to 24, 2020.
-In total, 22,507 adults of the public age over the age of 21 participated from 20 different countries and territories (Argentina, Australia, Brazil, Germany, Hong Kong, Israel, Italy, Japan, Korea, Mexico, Mexico, Netherlands, Norway, Philippines, Russia, Spain, South Africa, Taiwan, United Kingdom, United States of America, Vietnam).
-About 900 adults from the public and 200 adult smokers contributed to research from each country and territory.
+ii PMI’s online survey was carried out by Povaddo from 8 to 24 December, 2020.
+In total, 22,507 legal-age, general population adults aged 21+ took part from 20 different countries and territories (Argentina, Australia, Brazil, Germany, Hong Kong, Israel, Italy, Japan, Korea, Mexico, Netherlands, Norway, Philippines, Russia, Spain, South Africa, Taiwan, United Kingdom, United States, and Vietnam).
+Around 900 general population adults and 200 adult smokers contributed to the research from each country and territory.